List of TVXQ concert tours: Circle Tour

-The Circle Tour is the sixth concert tour by the South Korean pop duo TVXQ.
-The tour's first concert, Circle – #welcome (stylized as TVXQ!
-CONCERT -CIRCLE- #welcome) was held at the Jamsil Supplementary Stadium in Seoul, South Korea on May 5, 2018.
-It was the duo's first concert in South Korea in 2 years and 11 months.
-The tour also performed shows in Hong Kong and Bangkok, Thailand.

-The encore tour titled Circle – #with (stylized as TVXQ!
-CONCERT -CIRCLE- #with) opened in Seoul on the KSPO Dome on March 9, 2019.
-It went on to have shows in Hong Kong, Bangkok, Jakarta, Indonesia and Taipei, Taiwan.
-The DVD for Circle – #welcome was released on March 27, 2019.
+The Circle Tour was the sixth concert tour (fourteenth overall) by the South Korean pop duo TVXQ, in support of their New Chapter album series, The Chance of Love and The Truth of Love (2018).
+The tour's first concert, Circle – #welcome debuted with two shows at the Jamsil Supplementary Stadium in Seoul, South Korea on May 5 and 6, 2018.
+It went on to tour Hong Kong and Bangkok, Thailand.
+In celebration of the duo's fifteenth debut anniversary in South Korea, the encore concert series titled Circle – #with opened with two shows in Seoul at the KSPO Dome on March 9 and 10, 2019.
+The tour proceeded to have four more shows in Hong Kong, Bangkok, Jakarta, Indonesia, and Taipei, Taiwan.